datamade/probation-resources-map/README.md

 * [jQuery Address](http://www.asual.com/jquery/address)
 * [Bootstrap](http://getbootstrap.com)

+## Data

+The data for this tool resides in a Google spreadsheet and its corresponding Carto table.

+Most of the data has been (and continues to be) manually entered by people associated with CCAPD, CCJPD, the Shriver Center, the Appleseed Fund, and the HMPR Group.
+One data piece can be automated: the discovery of latitude and longitude for facility addresses.
+We use [Google Sheets Geocoder](https://github.com/jackdougherty/google-sheets-geocoder) - specifically, [geocoder-census-google.gs](https://raw.githubusercontent.com/JackDougherty/google-sheets-geocoder/master/geocoder-census-google.gs) - a library that converts addresses into lat-long coordinates.

 ## Run Tests

 This site includes a basic test suite built with Rspec and Capybara, which drive the browser to perform acceptance tests.